McIntosh XR19 Speaker System

 without written permission of the author.

-Since a column of tweeters do not fit the design criteria, the first prototype had twelve tweeters arranged in a semicircle around the top.
+Since a column of tweeters do not fit the design criteria, the first prototype had a horizontal column of twelve tweeters arranged in a semicircle around the top.
 The woofers were mounted on two faces.
 At the right top a capacitor decade box can be seen.
 We made several inductor and capacitor decade boxes, both with series resistors that could be switched in and out.
 This saves lots of design time winding new coils and soldering them in place.
 Casters are attached under most of the larger system prototypes so they could be moved around the lab easily.

-We found that there was too much high frequency output to the sides of the system.
-This could be a problem if the system is located against one wall in a corner.
-Also, the angle between tweeters causes uneven response.
-By rearranging the tweeters into a semi-ellipse, more output can be maintained at the front and less to the extreme sides.
-Vertical response is inherently very good.
-Felt strips are placed above and below the tweeters to prevent edge reflections from above and below.
-The curved array is an alternate solution to providing good dispersion with a short horizontal column.
-It also worked very nicely on the top of an XRT20 cabinet and so the final shape was established.
+The curved array is an alternate solution to providing good dispersion with a short column.
+It also works very nicely on the top of an XRT20 cabinet.
 Although only 12 tweeters are used in the XR19, the power handling is still comparatively high at 150 watts of program material from 1.5kHz to 20kHz.
-Later, with the design of the XRT18, another solution was found to overcome the directionality of a short column.
+Later, with the design of the XRT18, another solution was found to improve the vertical directionality of a short vertical column.

 Instead of both woofers covering the same frequency range, the lower woofer goes from 20Hz to 150Hz.
 The upper woofer goes from 20Hz to 250Hz.
 The use of two different woofer crossovers reduces interference between the woofers in the upper bass where the distance between them is significant compared to 1/2 wavelength of the sound being radiated.
 This improvement is used in the later version of the XRT20.
 The 8" mid-range is contained in a sealed enclosure and covers the range from 250Hz to 1500Hz.